16 August 2018

 Pricing for the electricity we supply may be different for each property supplied by us.
 The reason for this is that there are pricing variations (including, for example, the metering set up, or the time of day that electricity is used) that will apply to each property.

-The actual cost of your electricity for each half hour will vary.
 Your bill is determined by the total of:

 b. the cost of transmitting and distributing electricity from the point of generation to your particular property during that respective time period and the associated charges of the party(ies) responsible for that transmission and distribution; and

 c. a pro-rated portion of the total monthly cost of the meter lease and metering services for the electricity meter(s) on your property provided by the meter owner (the meter tracks your usage against all time periods); and